 Pocomoke Restoration Aerial view of the Pocomoke River floodplain restoration site showing breaches cut into earthen berms to reconnect the river to its floodplain. © Severn Smith / TNC.
 Aerial support provided by LightHawk.

-Freeing a Trapped River Reversing a legacy of ditching and draining to reconnect the Pocomoke River to its floodplain wetlands.
+Freeing a Trapped River (4:49) Reversing a legacy of ditching and draining to reconnect the Pocomoke River to its floodplain wetlands.

-A critical Role
+Floodplain Wetlands: A Critical Role

 Floodplain wetlands play a critical role by storing and filtering water.
 During large storms, rivers like the Pocomoke overflow their banks into the adjacent lands, or floodplain.

 The water spreads out and is slowed by vegetation.
-Sediment settles out of the water and nutrients are absorbed by plants and trees.
+Sediment settles out of the water, and nutrients are absorbed by plants and trees.
 The Pocomoke floodplain’s saturated soils support some of the most biodiverse wetland habitats in the region.

-After the storm, when the river’s water level subsides, the “filtered” floodwaters slowly return to the river.
+After the storm, when the river’s water level subsides, the filtered floodwaters slowly return to the river.
 The whole process helps to reduce erosion and improve water quality.

-The 73-mile-long Pocomoke is the easternmost river that flows into the Chesapeake Bay, draining water from four counties in Delaware, Maryland, and Virginia.
-Ditching the land for agriculture began during the colonial era, but dramatically increased post-World War II to meet the food demands of a booming population.
+The 73-mile-long Pocomoke is the easternmost river that flows into the Chesapeake Bay, draining water from four counties in Delaware, Maryland and Virginia.
+Ditching the land for agriculture began during the colonial era but dramatically increased post-World War II to meet the food demands of a booming population.

 While the surrounding cropland was being ditched to more rapidly transmit water off the land after heavy storms, an 18-mile section of the Pocomoke River mainstem was dredged and channelized.
-The dredged material was piled along each side of the river’s edge creating “spoil banks”, further disconnecting the river from thousands of acres of floodplain.
+The dredged material was piled along each side of the river’s edge creating spoil banks, further disconnecting the river from thousands of acres of floodplain.

-The announcement of a ribbon cutting ceremony initiating the dredging of the Pocomoke in 1946 provides a perspective from Delmarva at that time: “The flat farmland in this area must be drained by ditches which empty into the Pocomoke River.
+“The flat farmland in this area must be drained by ditches which empty into the Pocomoke River.
 After hard rains the water backed up into the drainage ditches, and fields were sodden for days, making the ground barren and unprofitable as farmland.”

 Today, consequences of the Pocomoke Drainage Project are apparent.
 The ditching of the floodplain, and the channelization of the river, converted what was historically a groundwater-dominated system into a surface water-dominated system.